 Welcome!
 This manual describes how to use the Laboratoire de Météorologie Dynamique (LMD) Martian Mesoscale Model.
 Many thanks for looking forward to using this model which development required countless hours of hard work!
-A significant part of the model development and validation have been funded by ESA and CNES which are acknowledged for their support.
+A significant part of the model development and validation have been funded by ESA and CNES which are acknowledged here.